 Using new business density to determine the creation of new establishments in New Mexico's COG regions, it becomes apparent that the majority of the state's regions have experienced a decline in the number of new establishments relative to each region's population (see Figure 22).
-Measuring the number of new establishments per 1,000 residents in 2010 and 2018, all COG regions experienced a decline in the number of new establishments except for two: Southwest New Mexico COG and Southeastern New Mexico Economic Development District (EDD).
+Measuring the number of new establishments per 1,000 residents in 2010 and 2018, all COG regions experienced an increase in the number of new establishments except for the Southeastern New Mexico Economic Development District (EDD).